Spherical subcategories in algebraic geometry: Preliminaries

 with $A_i,B_i\in\DD_i$ and where the rows and columns are exact.
 Applying $\varphi$ to the whole diagram, we find $\varphi(C)=0$ since $\varphi(f)$ is an isomorphism by assumption.
 Thus $\varphi(C_1)\cong\varphi(C_2)[1]$ lives in $\DD'_1\cap\DD'_2=0$, and we get $\varphi(C_1)=0$, $\varphi(C_2)=0$.
 As $\varphi$ induces equivalences $\DD_1\isom\DD'_1$ and $\DD_2\isom\DD'_2$, we deduce $C_1=0$ and $C_2=0$.
 Hence $f_1$ and $f_2$ are isomorphisms and then $f$ is an isomorphism, as well. \end{proof}

 Note that the composition of piecewise invertible functors is not necessarily piecewise invertible again, whereas the other four properties of the definition are closed under composition.
-Let us recall a standard criterion for fully faithfulness:
+Let us recall standard criteria for fully faithfulness and for equivalence:

-\begin{proposition}[{\cite[\S1.3]{Huybrechts}}] Assume that $\varphi$ has left and right adjoints and let $\Omega\subseteq\DD$ be a spanning class.
+\begin{proposition}[{\cite[Prop.~1.49]{Huybrechts}}] Assume that $\varphi$ has left and right adjoints and let $\Omega\subseteq\DD$ be a spanning class.
 Then $\varphi$ is fully faithful if and only if $\varphi|_\Omega$ is fully faithful. \end{proposition}